 Invest in Ok Alone for easy-to-use, no-fuss lone worker safety systems

 We offer lone worker monitoring that’s simple to implement and easy to learn.
 Workers can simply download the app to their iPhone or Android device – no extra equipment required.
-For those working outside of cell phone range, they can check in using a landline or we offer live operator monitoring for satellite devices.
+For those working outside of cell phone range, they can check in using a landline or satellite devices.

 Contact us today to discuss which services will best suit your needs.

 Ok Alone also offers a free trial of our lone worker safety system.